Set Up OAuth Authentication#

 unset CLIENT_ID CLIENT_SECRET COOKIE_SECRET

-Add a grey-cloud (DNS-only) A record in the Cloudflare dashboard for the oauth2-proxy ingress:
+Add a grey-cloud (DNS-only) A record for the oauth2-proxy ingress:

 Type